-Our common stock is listed on The NASDAQ Global Market under the symbol "OMER."
-The last reported sale price of our common stock on May 9, 2011 was \$5.02 per share.
+We are offering shares of our common stock.
+Our common stock is listed for trading on The NASDAQ Global Market under the symbol "OMER."
+On June 25, 2012, the last reported sale price of our common stock on The NASDAQ Global Market was \$13.24 per share.

-Investing in our common stock involves risks.
-See "Risk Factors" beginning on page S-3 of this prospectus supplement.
+Our business and an investment in our common stock involve significant risks.
+These risks are described under the caption "Risk Factors" beginning on page S-4 of this prospectus supplement and on page 4 of the accompanying prospectus.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy of this prospectus supplement or the accompanying prospectus.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus supplement or the accompanying prospectus.
 Any representation to the contrary is a criminal offense.